Lewis Lehrman: Career

+Lehrman is the former president of Rite Aid Corporation, a writer, businessman, and economic historian.

+Rite Aid

-Rite Aid Corporation was an outgrowth of a family wholesale grocery business in central Pennsylvania, Louis Lehrman & Son, founded by Lehrman's grandfather Louis and expanded by his father Benjamin.
-On holidays as a teenager, Lehrman began part-time at the firm.
+"Rite Aid Corporation was an outgrowth of a family wholesale grocery business in central Pennsylvania, Louis Lehrman & Son, founded by Lehrman's grandfather, Louis, and expanded by his father, Benjamin.
+On holidays as a teenager, Lehrman worked part-time at the firm.
 He later worked summers and holidays at the company while continuing his education at Yale and Harvard before enlisting in the Army Reserves.

-In 1962 in Pennsylvania, the company began opening health and beauty stores; it was then a small-town competitor for both customers and store leases.
+In 1962, in Pennsylvania, the company began opening health and beauty stores; it was then a small-town competitor for both customers and store leases.
 Lehrman joined the company full-time in 1964—the same year the first Rite Aid pharmacy was opened in New York State.
 "Lehrman was forced to go from town to town, looking for older stores in downtown areas where landlords were more desperate for tenants, even unknowns," reported the New York Times.
 "Having found a site, he and his partners would devote a Saturday in painting and remodeling (usually spending less than $10,000) and a Sunday to stocking shelves.
 On Monday, the store would be open for business."

 Rite Aid went public in a successful 1968 stock offering and continued expansion.
 At the time, with 32 percent of the company's stock, Lewis Lehrman was the company's president and largest stockholder.
-Alex Grass, Lehrman's brother-in-law brought into the business by Lehrman's father, was eventually named chief executive.
+Alex Grass, Lehrman's brother-in-law, brought into the business by Lehrman's father, was eventually named chief executive.

 Lehrman stepped down as Rite Aid president in 1977 and as chairman of the firm's executive committee in 1981, eventually severing all ties with the company.
 His role in what Lehrman called "help[ing] to build Rite Aid" became a political issue in Lehrman's 1982 New York State gubernatorial campaign when Grass, who was then the company's chairman and CEO, took issue with published articles that gave credit to Lehrman for the company's growth.
 New York Magazine's Michael Kramer interviewed Grass for a profile on Lehrman.
 Lehrman "wasn't the founder.
 I was," said Grass.
 After quoting Grass's version of the founding of Rite Aid, Kramer wrote: "Grass of course, is denigrating Lehrman, and as for the facts, they aren't facts at all, or at least they are disputed facts.
 They are disputed by a host of former and present Rite Aid officers and directors with whom I spoke."
 Kramer went on to quote other Rite Aid officers and directors.
 Lehrman "took a sleepy little company and breathed life into it," said one company director.
 Maxwell Rabb, a Rite Aid director and former ambassador to Italy, declared: "Lew's role was at least the equal of anyone else's."

 Lehrman was also a managing director of Morgan Stanley in the late 1980s.
-After Morgan Stanley, in 1991, he established an investment company, L.E.
-Lehrman & Co.
+After Morgan Stanley, in 1991, he established an investment company, L. E. Lehrman & Co.
 He was also an investor in George W. Bush's Arbusto Energy.